antoinece/antoinece.github.io/src/content/blog/first-post.md

 ## How does Vroum Engine apply forces?

 Vroum Engine uses a custom Vector2D class to apply forces.
-In this scene, which simulates a solar system using gravity and an initial force, we can see planets orbiting around a sun.
+In this scene, which simulates a solar system using gravity and an initial angular force, we can see planets orbiting around a sun.

 ---
 <video controls style="width: 100%; height: auto;">